Red Pepper has launched a vital Crowdfunder to lay the foundations for our future. Donate today.

 That a prominent Labour Party figure such as Cox, with good links to the upper echelons of the Labour Party and plenty of opportunity to lobby on policy is involved in a project like this (notably alongside Eric Kauffman, controversial politics professor at Birkbeck College, University of London) indicates where the wind on Labour’s ‘thought leadership’ is blowing.

-All this indicates that, as preparations for the next elections are ramping up, Labour continues its beaten path: immigrant communities are seen as a group that need to be controlled and managed, for the greater good of a society from which they are essentially excluded.
+All this indicates that, as preparations for the next elections are ramping up.
+Nothing looks set to change with labour party’s immigration policy, Labour continues its beaten path: immigrant communities are seen as a group that need to be controlled and managed, for the greater good of a society from which they are essentially excluded.
 Their needs and desires are not acknowledged by policymakers, and neither are they taken seriously as a constituency of voters in society.
 Those who hoped that a Labour victory might see the country turn its back on Tory-style immigration politics might once again be bitterly disappointed.